 The port is on the southwestern part of the island and all ferries to the Sporades depart from there.
 Ferries to Skiathos from Volos and other destinations in mainland Greece arrive at this port as well.
 The port area is full of cafés, restaurants, hotels, shops, ATMs and car rentals.

 Moreover, there’s a parking lot with limited parking space in front of the ferry terminal.

 Island hopping from Skiathos

-- Skiathos - Skopelos: The route from Skiathos to Skopelos lasts less than 30 minutes with highspeed ferry and around 1.5 hours with standard vessel.
+- Skiathos - Skopelos: the route from Skiathos to Skopelos lasts less than 30 minutes with a high-speed ferry and around 1.5 hours with the standard vessel.

 On Ferryhopper’s Map of ferries, you can see all available ferry routes from Skiathos, to plan your island-hopping vacation in Greece.
 Plan the ideal itinerary in the Sporades and find the best offers for your trip!